sinonjs/fake-timers/Readme.md

 Clears the timer given the ID or timer object, as long as it was created using `setImmediate`.

+### `clock.requestAnimationFrame(callback)`

+Schedules the callback to be fired on the next animation frame, which runs every 16 ticks.
+Returns an `id` which can be used to cancel the callback.
+This is available in both browser & node environments.

+### `clock.clearAnimationFrame(id)`

+Cancels the callback scheduled by the provided id.

 ### `clock.hrtime(prevTime?)`
 Only available in Node.js, mimicks process.hrtime().